Provably Robust Detection of Out-of-distribution Data (almost) for free: Provably Robust Detection of Out-of-distribution Data

 then it holds that $e^{g(x)}=\frac{p(x|i)p(i)}{p(x|o)p(o)}$.
 A change of the prior probabilities $\tilde{p}(i)$ and $\tilde{p}(o)$ without changing $p(x|i)$ and $p(x|o)$ then corresponds to a novel classifier

+with $\Delta = \log\left(\frac{p(o)\tilde{p}(i)}{p(i)\tilde{p}(o)}\right)$.
 Note that $\tilde{p}(i)>p(i)$ corresponds to positive shifts.
-In a practical setting, this parameter can be chosen based on the priors for the particular application.
-Since no such priors are available in our case we determine a suitable shift by evaluating on the training out-distribution, see Section \ref{sec:eval} for details.
-Please note that we explicitly do not train the shift parameter since this way the guarantees would get lost as the classifier implicitly learns a large $\Delta$ in order to maximize the confidence on the in-distribution.
-This way the classifier would converge to a normal outlier exposure-type classifier without any guarantees.
+In practice, this parameter can be chosen based on the priors for a particular application.
+Since no such priors are available in our case we determine a suitable shift by evaluating on the training out-distribution (see Section \ref{sec:eval}).
+Note that we explicitly do not train the shift parameter since this way the guarantees would get lost as the classifier implicitly learns a large $\Delta$ in order to maximize the confidence on the in-distribution, thus converging to a normal outlier exposure-type classifier without any guarantees.